SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Physician and Servant Leader

 Ezra Dee Alexander represented service, professional achievement, and dedication to community.
-He pursued education with purpose and became a physician, building a career that reflected discipline and commitment to others.
+He pursued education with purpose and became a physician.

 Alexander served in the medical field for many years and also gave service through the military.
-His career showed the practical meaning of Achievement through public service, medicine, and personal responsibility.
-He stands as an example of how professional excellence can serve a larger community mission.
+His career showed the practical meaning of Achievement through public service and medicine.

 Read Official Biography